 The ordinance officially prohibits anyone under age 21 from purchasing or consuming alcohol via social gatherings at private premises in Troy.
 It codified consequences for violating the ordinance: a fine of up to $1000, up to 15 days in jail, or both.
 (Scroll down to read the actual ordinance.)
 Under New York law, a social host may also be held liable for damages if they provided alcohol or drugs to a visibly intoxicated guest who then went on to cause injury to themselves or others.

 What may surprise many today is that the law also applies to cannabis.
-Cannabis, (aka marijuana, weed and pot), is legal for adults age 21 and older.
+Cannabis, (Commonly referred to as marijuana, weed or pot), is legal for adults age 21 and older.
 It can be legally purchased from NYS-licensed dispensaries.

 The availability and accessibility of cannabis products at social gatherings can influence young people's decisions, leading to experimentation and potential misuse.